-Team Charter Checklist
+Virtual/Hybrid Team Charter Checklist

 Team Charters help to define the purpose of the team, how it will work, and the expected outcomes.
-By creating a Team Charter, the team creates a "roadmap" at the beginning of its journey to ensure that everyone understands where they are headed, how they want to get there and what directions they need.
-It can be a great way to integrate two separate teams into one cohesive unit, all focused in the same direction.
+By creating a team charter, the team creates a "roadmap" to ensure that everyone understands where they are headed, how they want to get there and what directions they need.
+Even team members who have been part of the team for years need to re-examine their team charter when making the move to a virtual/hybrid world.